 Similarities: Kuna vs Ring

 Ring and Kuna are very easy to use and the simplistic nature of their equipment allows both of them to offer effective home security without a hefty price tag.
-The most difficult thing about the Kuna security light is that it needs to be hardwired into your home's wiring.
 Both systems offer motion detection and will send alerts to the app you have downloaded to your smartphone.

 - Apps that allow for remote access